graijo/java-tutorial-for-beginners/README.md

 	jshell> str.charAt(3)
 	$4 ==> 't'
 ```

+$$<

 The ```substring()``` method returns a ```String``` reference, and has overloaded versions:
 * The ```substring(int, int)``` method returns the sequence of character symbols starting at the lower index, and ending just before the upper index.
 * The ```substring(int)``` method returns the sequence of character symbols starting from the index to end of string.

+When a string is created in Java, it occupies memory in the heap.
+Also, we know that the String class is immutable.
+Therefore, whenever we create a string using the new keyword, new memory is allocated in the heap for corresponding string, which is irrespective of the content of the array.
+Consider the following code snippet.

+String str = new String("Welcome to JavaTpoint.");
+String str1 = new String("Welcome to JavaTpoint");
+System.out.println(str1 == str); // prints false
+The println statement prints false because separate memory is allocated for each string literal.
+Thus, two new string objects are created in the memory i.e. str and str1. that holds different references.

+We know that creating an object is a costly operation in Java.
+Therefore, to save time, Java developers came up with the concept of String Constant Pool (SCP).
+The SCP is an area inside the heap memory.
+It contains the unique strings.
+In order to put the strings in the string pool, one needs to call the intern() method.
+Before creating an object in the string pool, the JVM checks whether the string is already present in the pool or not.
+If the string is present, its reference is returned.

+String str = new String("Welcome to JavaTpoint").intern(); // statement - 1
+String str1 = new String("Welcome to JavaTpoint").intern(); // statement - 2
+System.out.println(str1 == str); // prints true

+SS$$SS
 ```java
 	jshell> String biggerString = "This is a lot of text";
 	biggerString ==> "This is a lot of text"